Cheteshwar Pujara announces retirement from all forms of cricket

 In a post on social media, Pujara said, “Wearing the Indian jersey, singing the anthem, and giving my best everytime I stepped on the field – it’s hard to describe what that meant.
 But as they say, all good things must come to an end.
 With gratitude, I have decided to retire from all forms of Indian cricket.
 Thank you for all the support.”

+Also Read: No to bilateral, yes to multilateral: Reason & unanswered questions

-Pujara was roped in as India No.3 after the exit of Rahul Dravid.
+Pujara was roped in as India No.3 around the exit of Rahul Dravid.

 And fast forward to 2025, Pujara has done justice to the faith turning out to be a pivot in the India batting line up.